-I presume that the intention is to divide rateably the cost of erection and maintenance of the said Light between the Colonies of Victoria and Tasmania; but, to prevent the possibility of any future misunderstanding, I am induced to ask if this presumption is the correct one, as Tasmania would not be prepared to enter into the arrangement if it is intended that this Government should bear the proportion of the expense which, according to the principle adopted at the Intercolonial Conference held in Sydney in 1873, would equitably fall on the Government of New South Wales.
+I presume that the intention is to divide rateably the cost of erection and maintenance of the said Light between the Colonies of Victoria and Tasmania; but, to prevent the possibility of any future misunderstanding, I am induced to ask if this presumption is the correct one, as Tasmania would not be prepared to enter into the arrangement if it is intended that this Government should be prepared of the arrangement is the principle adopted at the Interval will bear the proportion of the expense which, according to the principle adopted at the Intercolonial Conference held in Sydney in 1873, would equitably fall on the Government of New South Wales.

-WILLIAM LODEk.
-CROWTHER, (For the Col. Secretary, absent.)
+I have, &c.
+WILLIAM LODEK CROWTHER, (For the Col. Secretary, absent.)